AnisDhia/gaza-lens/README.md

 ## Overview

 Gaza-Lens is an AI-powered chat bot designed to provide truthful descriptions, image analysis, and storytelling related to Gaza.
 This project aims to shed light on the rich and diverse narratives of Gaza through the lens of artificial intelligence.
+See a [live demo](https://devfest-batna-2023.netlify.app)

 ## Features